 The Council's Corporate Plan 2018-2021, as agreed by the Council in February 2018, sets the strategic direction for the authority by reference to five priorities.
-Each priority has a number of measures allocated to it.
-Scrutiny committees may wish to consider monitoring progress against the measures that sit within their remit.
-It is the role of the Scrutiny Overview Committee to take an overarching view performance against all measures included in the Corporate Plan.
+Each priority has a number of measures allocated to it which were reviewed, and in some cases updated, by Cabinet on 28 May 2019.
+The priorities and measures within the remit of this Committee are shown in Appendix 1 to this report.